Hugo Grotius: Controversy within Dutch Protestantism

 The controversy expanded when the Remonstrant theologian Conrad Vorstius was appointed to replace Jacobus Arminius as the theology chair at Leiden.
-Vorstius was soon seen by Counter-Remonstrants as moving beyond the teachings of Arminius into Socinianism and he was accused of teaching irreligion.
+Vorstius was soon seen by Counter-Remonstrants as moving beyond the teachings of Arminius into Socinianism, and he was accused of teaching irreligion.
 Leading the call for Vorstius' removal was theology professor Sibrandus Lubbertus.
 On the other side, Johannes Wtenbogaert (a Remonstrant leader) and Johan van Oldenbarnevelt, Grand Pensionary of Holland, had strongly promoted the appointment of Vorstius and began to defend their actions.
 Gomarus resigned his professorship at Leyden, in protest that Vorstius was not removed.
-The Counter-Remonstrants were also supported in their opposition by King James I of England "who thundered loudly against the Leyden nomination and gaudily depicted Vorstius as a horrid heretic.
-He ordered his books to be publicly burnt in London, Cambridge, and Oxford, and he exerted continual pressure through his ambassador in the Hague, Ralph Winwood, to get the appointment canceled."
+The Counter-Remonstrants were also supported in their opposition by King James I of England, who thundered loudly against the Leyden nomination and gaudily depicted Vorstius as a horrid heretic.
+He ordered his books to be publicly burnt in London, Cambridge, and Oxford, and he exerted continual pressure through his ambassador in the Hague, Ralph Winwood, to get the appointment cancelled.
 James began to shift his confidence from Oldenbarnevelt towards Maurice.

 Grotius joined the controversy by defending the civil authorities' power to appoint (independently of the wishes of religious authorities) whomever they wished to a university's faculty.
-He did this by writing Ordinum Pietas, "a pamphlet...directed against an opponent, the Calvinist Franeker professor Lubbertus; it was ordered by Grotius' masters the States of Holland, and thus written for the occasion – though Grotius may already have had plans for such a book."
+He did this by writing Ordinum Pietas, "a pamphlet ... directed against an opponent, the Calvinist Franeker professor Lubbertus; it was ordered by Grotius' masters the States of Holland, and thus written for the occasion – though Grotius may already have had plans for such a book".

-The work is twenty-seven pages long, is "polemical and acrimonious" and only two-thirds of it speaks directly about ecclesiastical politics (mainly of synods and offices).
+The work is twenty-seven pages long, is "polemical and acrimonious", and only two-thirds of it speaks directly about ecclesiastical politics (mainly of synods and offices).
 The work met with a violent reaction from the Counter-Remonstrants, and "It might be said that all Grotius' next works until his arrest in 1618 form a vain attempt to repair the damage done by this book."
 Grotius would later write De Satisfactione aiming "at proving that the Arminians are far from being Socinians".